wmde/wikit-css/README.md

+This was a prototype built in early 2020.
+The actual Design System implementation is developed in [wmde/wikit](https://github.com/wmde/wikit) repository.

 # WiKit CSS

 **Big Bad Disclaimer:** This code is **only a prototype** and by no means meant to be used in anything.